miniBill/elm-codegen-feature-flags/README.md

 ## What this library generates

-Straightforwardly, this is a codegen module that can make you an arbitrarily large record full of `Bools` and `Maybe String`s.
-The generated code has some utility functions that I've found useful in working with feature flags.
-At your discretion, it also mixes in encoding/decoding for JSON and/or URL querystrings.
-If you're being meticulous, you can note that other than the alias name I've picked, you could use this for any kind of record where all the types are `Bool` or `Maybe String`.
+Straightforwardly, this is a codegen module that can make you a big (or small!) record full of `Bools`, `String`s, and `Maybe String`s.
+They'll be bundled with:

+1. a JSON encoder and decoder pair (if you call `withJsonConverters`)
+2. a URL builder and parser pair (if you call `withUrlConverters`)
+3. utility functions for easy handling, including joining multiple flag sets and iterating over them

-Used in elm-codegen, generally it'll look something like this:
+Used in elm-codegen, generally your code will look something like this:

 ```elm
 module Generate exposing (main)